divergentti/airquality/esp32/esp32-mhz19-ili9341-touchscreen/README.md

 Update 29.01.2020:

 Separated WifiConnect to own class as WIFICONN_AS.py.
 Do not try to transfer files with PyCharm to drivers directory!
-It does not change targe directory \ to /.
+It does not change target directory \ to /.
 Same with ampy, if you transder files, remember to use / instead of \.
 Example: ampy -p COM4 put drivers\WIFICONN_AS.py drivers/WIFICONN_AS.py works ok, but if you use \, then you will see file in the root of filesystem named drivers\\WIFICONN_AS.py